-Since insurance plans are so varied it is impossible to address whether your particular insurance plan with cover your costs for Psychotherapy.
-However, most insurance companies cover counselling with Registered Psychotherapist such as myself.
+Since insurance plans are so varied it is impossible to address whether your particular insurance plan will cover your costs for Psychotherapy or Social Work.
+However, most insurance companies cover counselling with Registered Psychotherapist or Social Workers such as myself.
 Services may be covered in full or in part by your health insurance or employee benefit plan.
 I can provide the receipt for submission to private health insurance or for income tax purposes.
 Please check your coverage carefully by asking the following questions of your insurance provider:

 - Do I have mental health insurance benefits?

-- Do my benefits cover a Registered Psychotherapist?
+- Do my benefits cover a Registered Psychotherapist and or Social Workers?

 - How many sessions per year does my health insurance cover?